 Reading level analysis tools

-But how do you know?
-In a recent meeting with the doctors from a clinic we’re working with, one said, “I don’t really know what’s incomprehensible with topics I talk about all the time.”
+But how do you know the reading level at your medical blog?
+In a recent meeting with the doctors from a clinic we work with, one said, “I don’t really know what’s incomprehensible with topics I talk about all the time.”

 What’s more, some people use “egregious” in normal conversation and some don’t.
 Just saying, “Use ordinary words” doesn’t really help.